Adjusting to the Feedback Culture: The User’s Guide You Need

-Your trucking carrier has decided to take the leap in 2022, moving from soliciting feedback in biannual surveys to operating a continuous program to improve your company’s feedback culture.
+You’ve decided to take the leap and move from soliciting feedback in biannual surveys to operating a continuous program to improve your company’s feedback culture.
 But now what?

 4 Tips for Building a Winning Feedback Culture